 Compressed argon is used for filling vehicle airbags

 Argon is used to purify metals and to protect liquid metal from contact with the surrounding atmosphere and interactions.

 Argon is used to fill filament, luminescence and neon lamps of advertising signs (argon has a feature of glowing in blue).

-Argon does not cause direct damage to human organism; however, this gas has a property to push oxygen out of the air.
-If the concentration of this gas exceeds 33%, there is a risk of suffocation, therefore, production premises should be ventilated.
-More information on safe handling of argon is available in the provided material safety data sheet.
+Argon does not cause direct harm to the human body, but this gas has the property of expelling oxygen from the air.
+In the air at more than 33 percent. concentration of these gases, there is a risk of suffocation and the use rooms must be ventilated.
+For more information on the safe use of argon, see our safety data sheet.